Overcoming Planning Mistakes

 Another missing piece is what you can call a Yearly Map of Implementation.
 This is a schedule of meetings and actions that the business owner or CEO must set up as the strategic planning “retreat or meeting” is concluded.
 This Yearly Map includes the periodic meetings of the staff (to formally check progress against the plan and make adjustments), specific tasks the owner/CEO must do monthly to hold him/herself accountable to the plan and to check in with, mentor and coach the employees in staying true to the plan.

-If your plans, short term or long term, seem to fall short of achieving their stated outcomes you might consider reading more of our articles and exploring how our customized coaching and consulting services can help you improve your organization’s performance.
+If your plans, short-term or long-term, seem to fall short of achieving their stated outcomes you might consider reading more of our articles and exploring how our customized coaching and training services can help you improve your organization’s performance.
 Just contact us to schedule a no obligations interview to determine your needs and how we might help.

-Whether you are a non-profit seeking to maximize your fund-raising, an auto-repair shop facing challenges in growing the business, a department or a division of a larger organization or a thriving organization looking to sustain a high level of performance, we can help.
-Our passion for long-term, sustainable, high performance in managing organizations can help you save money, make your employees and customer happier, and your organization’s future more controllable.
+Whether you are a non-profit seeking to maximize your fundraising, an auto-repair shop facing challenges in growing the business, a department or a division of a larger organization, or a thriving organization looking to sustain a high level of performance, we can help.
+Our passion for long-term, sustainable, high performance in managing organizations can help you save money, make your employees and customers happier, and your organization’s future more controllable.